lkroliko/ReliableEvents/README.md

 ### 7. Implement cleanup of dispatched tasks

-Tasks with an `EventId` are marked as dispatched but **never deleted** by the library.
+The library does **not** delete outbox tasks that have an `EventId` — they are only marked as dispatched.
 You must implement a periodic cleanup job to remove old, already-processed records and prevent the outbox table from growing indefinitely:

 ```csharp
 public class OutboxCleanupJob : BackgroundService